Differential forms on a Riemann surface: Holomorphic and harmonic 1-forms

 Since holomorphic 1-forms locally have the form df with f a holomorphic function and since the real part of a holomorphic function is harmonic, harmonic 1-forms locally have the form dh with h a harmonic function.
 Conversely if ω1 can be written in this way locally, d∗ω1 = d∗dh = (hxx + hyy) dx∧dy so that h is harmonic.

 Remark.
 The definition of harmonic functions and 1-forms is intrinsic and only relies on the underlying Riemann surface structure.
-If, however, a conformal metric is chosen on the Riemann surface (see below), the adjoint d* of d can be defined and the Hodge star operation extended to functions and 2-forms.
+If, however, a conformal metric is chosen on the Riemann surface, the adjoint d* of d can be defined and the Hodge star operation extended to functions and 2-forms.
 The Hodge Laplacian can be defined on k-forms as ∆k = dd* +d*d and then a function f or a 1-form ω is harmonic if and only if it is annihilated by the Hodge Laplacian, i.e. ∆0f = 0 or ∆1ω = 0.
 The metric structure, however, is not required for the application to the uniformization of simply connected or planar Riemann surfaces.